wsrn829/RevShop/README.md

  - Use Spring framework, and the Core, Web, and Data modules for the server
  - Use React library for the SPA client
  - Validate and sanitize all user inputs in the client
+ - Paginate any very large collection of items